CCBlueX/Documentation/md/tutorials/troubleshooting_launcher.md

 Use the following guide to troubleshoot common issues with LiquidLauncher.
 Only contact us through [email](mailto:support@liquidbounce.net) or on our [Discord](/discord) after you verified that all the poissble solutions listed here didn't solve your problem.

+### LiquidBounce download does not finish (SmartScreen issue)

+This is a known bug on Windows 10.
+We are currently working on a proper fix.
+For now, please disable Windows Smart Screen to solve the issue.
+You can do so by following these steps:

+1. Open the start menu and search for *Windows Security*.
+2. Open the program and select *App & browser control*.
+3. Click *Reputation based protection settings*.
+4. Uncheck *Check apps and files* and *SmartScreen for Microsoft Edge*.
+5. Restart your computer and try again.

 ### Fixing issues with the system's hosts file

 Some alternative Minecraft authentication services like [EasyMC](https://easymc.io/) and [TheAltening](https://thealtening.com/) may make changes to your system's [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)).
 These can cause error messages like the following: